Foreign Policy Bruin Undergraduate Policy Review . Foreign Policy Bruin Undergraduate Policy Review .

 Policy analyst Hayes Chitty examines the U.S. strike on Iranian nuclear facilities under Operation Midnight Hammer, analyzing the ethical, constitutional, and strategic debates surrounding American intervention.
 The article questions whether U.S. actions reflect legitimate security concerns or an effort to preserve diplomatic leverage by limiting Iran’s position in global negotiations.

-Russian, Iran, and the Renewed Pivot to Asia
+Russia, Iran, and the Renewed Pivot to Asia

 Policy analyst Sam Farnsworth examines the renewed U.S. “Pivot to Asia,” analyzing how rising competition with China is reshaping American grand strategy.
 The article considers how conflicts involving Russia and Iran are being managed within this shift, arguing that prolonged proxy wars and expanding militarization may reflect deliberate strategic choices rather than temporary crises.